corrode/corrode.github.io/content/blog/ugly/index.md

 It's clear that Rust has a readability problem -- or at least that's what people claim on a regular basis.
 After programming in Rust for 10 years, I think that your coding style has the biggest impact on how your Rust code will look and feel.

+In workshops I find people getting frustrated with Rust.
+They write Rust like they would write idiomatic code in other languages, but it doesn't feel right.
+"You can write bad Java code in any language," is a common saying, and I think it applies here as well.

+**Idiomatic Rust ticks all the boxes: it feels right, is correct, and readable.**

 Let's take a simple example: parsing a `.env` file in Rust.
 How hard can it be?

 ```sh